 The Spectroscopy and Microscopy at Atomic Level Laboratory (SMALL) led by Dr. Shaowei Li operates at nearly the fastest and the smallest scales people can achieve.
-It combines optical techniques with scanning probe microscopy (STM) to explore the unconventional properties of low-dimensional quantum materials including single atoms, molecules, and 2D layered materials in both real and temporal spaces.
+It combines optical techniques with scanning probe microscopy (SPM) to explore the unconventional properties of low-dimensional quantum materials including single atoms, molecules, and 2D layered materials in both real and temporal spaces.
 The ultrafast optical spectroscopy allows the team to catch the transient motion of electrons and unclear that happens within a tiny fraction of a second.
-The STM helps us capture a clear picture of materials with single-atom resolution.
-Coupling of photon excitation with electron tunneling at the junction of an STM provides the team a new window for viewing the unique properties of individual nano-scale objects compared to their bulk counterparts.
+The SPM helps us capture a clear picture of materials with single-atom resolution.
+Coupling of photon excitation with electron tunneling at the junction of an SPM provides the team with a new window for viewing the unique properties of individual nano-scale objects compared to their bulk counterparts.

-Grassian Group (https://sites.google.com/ucsd.edu/grassiangroup)
+Grassian Group

+(https://sites.google.com/ucsd.edu/grassiangroup/home)

-Research in the Grassian Group focuses on the chemistry of environmental interfaces and using molecular-based approaches to better understand the global impacts of these interfaces.
-These environmental interfaces include atmospheric aerosols, engineered and geochemical nanomaterials, and indoor surfaces.
-These investigations provide insights into air quality, climate, and human health.
-Several ongoing projects include understanding the molecular level details of the heterogeneous chemistry of trace gases with particulate matter such as mineral dust and sea spray in the atmosphere, the dissolution and mobilization of Fe-containing particles, geochemical interfaces and interactions with organic and their inorganic species including contaminants, indoor surfaces and impact on air quality, and applications and implications of nanoscience and nanotechnology in environmental processes.
-The Grassian laboratory utilizes an array of state-of-the-art instrumentation including Aerosol Optical Tweezers, Atomic Force Microscopy coupled to Infrared Spectroscopy, Incoherent Broadband Cavity Enhanced Absorption Spectrometer, Micro-Raman Spectroscopy, Quartz Crystal Microbalance-Dissipation, and High-Resolution Mass Spectrometry, just to list a few.
+Research in the Grassian Group focuses on the chemistry of environmental interfaces and the use of molecular-based probes to better understand the global impacts of these interfaces.
+Environmental interfaces include atmospheric aerosols, engineered and geochemical nanomaterials, and indoor surfaces.
+Several ongoing projects include: understanding the molecular level details of the heterogeneous chemistry of trace gases with particulate matter such as mineral dust and sea spray in the atmosphere; sulfur oxidation and organosulfur reactions in aqueous aerosols; surface interactions and transformations of biological macromolecules, including environmental DNA (eDNA), on geochemical impact on indoor air quality and; chemistry at the air/water interface in aqueous microdroplets.
+The Grassian laboratory utilizes an array of state-of-the-art instrumentation including Aerosol Optical Tweezers, Atomic Force Microscopy coupled to Infrared Spectroscopy, Optical Photothermal Infrared Spectroscopy Incoherent Broadband Cavity Enhanced Absorption Spectrometer, Micro-Raman Spectroscopy, Quartz Crystal Microbalance-Dissipation, ATR-FTIR Spectroscopy and High-Resolution Mass Spectrometry, just to list a few.